williamflang/cse15l-lab-reports/wk1report.md

 ## Part 1 - Set up a coding environment

 First, we will be setting up a coding environment.
-This will not only allow you to work on projects, but it will also provide a convenient way to use the terminal for file navigation and, crucially, connecting to our remote servers.
-Install [Visual Studio Code](https://code.visualstudio.com/) by clicking on the link and following the installation instructions on the site.
-After successful installation, open the application and you should see a screen like this (possibly with some different colors or other settings):
+It will provide a convenient way to use the terminal, which we will need to connect to the CSE remote servers for account access.
+Install [Visual Studio Code](https://code.visualstudio.com/) by clicking on the link, and follow the installation instructions on the site.
+After successful installation, open the application and you should see a screen like this:

 ## Part 2 - Set up your CSE15L account